847-929-9492

-• In Chicago we experience temperatures from -20F to 95F so
+• In Chicago, we experience temperatures from -20°F to 95°F

-• Additionally the storage area must be accessible by ladder or have a built in pull down ladder
+• Additionally, the storage area must be accessible by ladder or have a built in pull-down ladder

-• Stored Items should be kept in a sealed weather proof container such as a Rubbermaid Box
+• Stored Items should be kept in a sealed weatherproof container such as a Rubbermaid Box

-• Accessibility and Safety of stored items
+• What will be the accessibility and safety of the stored items

 Additional Factors Include